Financial Aid Information

 What happens if I don't do well in my classes?

 Financial aid regulations require that you make satisfactory academic progress.
 Generally, you must maintain a C Average, successfully complete your classes, and maintain attendance in accordance with Federal Regulations.
-If you do not, you may be placed on probation or denied future assistance.
-You may appeal if denied.
+If you do not, you may be placed on financial aid warning or denied future assistance.

 How can I get information about my award?